pepstock-org/Charba/readme.md

    * create event handlers classes (GWT like) to manage chart events as is today.
    * implement mutation observer in order to be able to trigger when a chart is attached or detached from DOM document.
  * remove from `Meter` and `Gauge` charts the number formatting going to
-   * precision number with the amount of decimal digits to use
+   * precision number with the amount of decimal digits to use.
-   * new `ValueCallback` in order to customize as the developer wants the value into the charts
+   * new `ValueCallback` in order to customize as the developer wants the value into the charts .
- * remove from `PercentageCallback` the number formatting going to the precision number with the amount of decimal digits to use
+ * remove from `PercentageCallback` the number formatting going to the precision number with the amount of decimal digits to use.

 ### Features